m7kvqbe1/election-polling/README.md

 ## General Notes

-I've spent about 10 hours on this.
-I was keen to get this code over to you today so that you have time to review before the weekend.
-I'm unfortunately away on holiday from next Tuesday evening.

-Although some unit testing has been done and the API is complete I have been bad and skipped out functional testing of the API which I would usually perform using the Symfony WebTestCase class to test all the endpoints: http://symfony.com/doc/current/book/testing.html#functional-tests
+Although some unit testing has been done and the API is complete I have been bad and skipped out functional testing of the API which would usually be performed using the Symfony WebTestCase class to test all the endpoints: http://symfony.com/doc/current/book/testing.html#functional-tests

 The following feature has not yet been fully implemented due to time constraints: